 You can use teardrop lists for your investor pitches, market research reports, HR, strategy, and planning presentations.

-Apply list diagrams for comparisons or longer agendas, place as many items as you need.
-Check the teardrops lists set here:
+Apply list diagrams for comparisons or longer agendas, and place as many items as you need.
+Check the teardrop lists set here.

 If you search for more ideas, here are some interesting articles you can check:

 - 4 Steps for Good-looking Tables in a Presentation

 - 6 bullet points ideas by Connie Malamed

 - Simplify Complex Presentation in Three Steps article

 - 6 Creative Alternatives for Pie Charts in PowerPoint